ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 $ npm install style-loader css-loader --save-dev
 ```

-And in its configuration file the module loaders chains works in the reverse order, from the last to the first one in the array, acting like mixins where each one applies its transformations passing the results into the chain flow.
+And in its configuration file **the module loaders chains works in the reverse order**, from the last to the first one in the array, **acting like mixins** where each one applies its transformations passing the results into the chain flow.

 ```